 - Ohio led the states with the most paint and coatings exports, with $281 million in 2013; Illinois came in second with $258 million in paint and coatings exports in 2013.

-Source: Trade statistics were derived from U.S. Bureau of the Census data and are reported on a Census or Customs basis.
+Source: Labor market statistics are from the U.S. Bureau of Labor Statistics’ Quarterly Census of Employment and Wages.
+Trade statistics were derived from U.S. Bureau of the Census data and are reported on a Census or Customs basis.
 State export statistics are drawn from the Origin of Movement (OM) series compiled by the Foreign Trade Division of the U.S. Census Bureau.